django-json-api/django-rest-framework-json-api/docs/usage.md

 #### ResourceRelatedField

-Because of the additional structure needed to represent relationships in JSON API, this package provides the `ResourceRelatedField` for serializers, which works similarly to `PrimaryKeyRelatedField`.
+Because of the additional structure needed to represent relationships in JSON:API, this package provides the `ResourceRelatedField` for serializers, which works similarly to `PrimaryKeyRelatedField`.
 By default, `rest_framework_json_api.serializers.ModelSerializer` will use this for related fields automatically.
 It can be instantiated explicitly as in the